Faraday Award nominations are currently being accepted!

 ELECTRIC POWER and Prequalified Ready Employees for Power International (PReP Int) collaborate to highlight success stories in hiring veterans for the power industry.

 The Faraday Award

 The goal of the Faraday Award will be to recognize and honor the employers, programs and partnerships focused on elevating the careers of American Veterans in the energy industry.
 An application process will invite organizations to share their best practices in hiring and training Veterans.
-A distinguished review panel will judge applicants’ programs from across the country to highlight the “best of the best” and award them at the 2015 ELECTRIC POWER Conference to be held in April, 2015 in Chicago, IL.
+A distinguished review panel will judge applicants’ programs from across the country to highlight the “best of the best” and award them at the 2016 ELECTRIC POWER Conference to be held April 18-21, 2016 in New Orleans.

 Michael Faraday (1791 – 1867) was an English scientist who contributed to the fields of electromagnetism and electrochemistry.
 His main discoveries include those of electromagnetic induction, diamagnetism, and electrolysis.